Fibromyalgia

 Sleep

-Fatigue is a key symptom of fibromyalgia so getting enough sleep becomes vital.
+Fatigue is a key symptom of Fibromyalgia so getting enough sleep becomes vital.
 It’s also important not to spend hours in bed as too much inactivity can also be harmful both physically and emotionally.
 Instead of long naps, try regular micro-rests of 5 to 10 minutes during the day.

 Tips for a good night’s rest